StaysafeUK/api-prime/README.md

 - `git_user`: Your GitHub username.
 - `git_pat`: Your GitHub Personal Access Token.
+- `example` : terraform apply -var="git_pat=github_pat_11MT2JJI086bp64cYVqca+GHJlwtkU8KuBGHJklxbBPII4timbTvvnbnYwwOMytrghZfCMCGHTJQDELLLLexample"

+Confirm that you have a token from GCP before continuing go to https://jrevansprofile.verifyus.co.uk/contact for details on how you can get a token.

 Once the infrastructure is deployed, the API will be available at the external IP address of the VM.